North criticizes US-South Korean drills before allies meet

 “I would also like to take this opportunity to issue a word of advice to the new U.S. administration, which is so eager to give off a smell of gunpowder in our land from across the ocean,” she said.
 “If they want to have a good night’s sleep for the next four years, it would be good for them not to do things that would prevent them from sleeping properly from the start.”

+The 2018 military agreement, which had been the most tangible outcome from the three summits between Kim Jong Un and South Korean President Moon Jae-in, requires the countries to take steps to reduce conventional military threats, such as establishing border buffers in land and sea and no-fly zones.

+But inter-Korean relations have lain in ruin amid the stalemate in the nuclear diplomacy between Washington and Pyongyang.

 The South Korean and U.S militaries began annual military exercises last week that continue through Thursday.
 The drills are command post exercises and computerized simulation and don’t involve field training.
 They said they held the downsized drills after reviewing factors like the status of COVID-19 and diplomatic efforts to resume the nuclear talks with North Korea.

-In the past, the North often called regular U.S.-South Korea drills an invasion rehearsal and responded with missile tests.
+But Kim Yo Jong said even the smaller drills are an act of hostility toward the North.
+In the past, the North has often responded with U.S.-South Korea drills with missile tests.

+“War rehearsals cannot coexist with dialogue, hostility cannot coexist with cooperation,” she said.

+Boo Seung-chan, a spokesperson from South Korea’s Defense Ministry, said the combined drills were defensive in nature and called for the North to show a more “flexible attitude” that would be constructive to stabilizing peace on the Korean Peninsula.
+He said the South’s military wasn’t detecting any unusual signs of military activity from the North.